israfil-miya/autoleet/readme.md

 ### Flow

 - The extension opens [ray.so](https://ray.so/), generates the code block image, and downloads it automatically.
-- After download, it opens [facebook.com](https://www.facebook.com/) and fills in the caption & image for a post (confirmation for professional accounts).
+- After download, it opens [facebook.com](https://www.facebook.com/), fills in the caption and image, and posts.

 ### Notes